matze-dd/Tex2txt/README.md

 The script does not create auxiliary files.
 In order to suppress purely diagnostic messages from LT, one can say `python3 shell2.py Banach/*.tex 2>/dev/null`.
+Files for additional macro definitions and phrase replacements may be read, if the corresponding lines at 'options = ...' are uncommented and tailored.

 With example [shell2-html.py](shell2-html.py), the command
 ```